-How to Implement CT-Guided Adaptive Radiation in Your Clinic: Practical Lessons and Streamlined Approaches Learned from Clinical Trials
+How to Implement CT-guided Adaptive Radiation in Your Clinic: Practical Lessons and Streamlined Approaches Learned From Clinical Trials

-Adaptive radiation (RT) is an innovative treatment approach that is entering radiation oncology practice for the treatment of a variety of malignancies.
+Adaptive radiation therapy (RT) is an innovative treatment approach that is entering radiation oncology practice for the treatment of a variety of malignancies.
 Ongoing, large-scale clinical trials of CT image-guided adaptive RT have provided a framework for optimized implementation, workflow, and communication across clinics.
 In this session, outcomes and knowledge gained from large-scale clinical trials of CT image-guided adaptive RT will be reported.
 Best-practice approaches to implementing CT image-guided adaptive RT will be discussed, and strategies to streamline physics workflows and communication will be addressed.

 Topics:

-1. Prospective Current and Future CT-guided Adaptive RT Trials; Why, When, Where, How and For Whom
+- Prospective Current and Future CT-guided Adaptive RT Trials; Why, When, Where, How and For Whom

-2. Leveraging Knowledge Gained from Multi-center CT Guided Adaptive RT Trials-Translastion to Implementation in Your Clinic
+Lauren Henke, MD,MS - Leveraging Knowledge Gained from Multi-center CT Guided Adaptive RT Trials-Translastion to Implementation in Your Clinic

-3. Standardizing CT-guided Adaptive Physics Workflows and Real-World Communications Across Clinics
+Jonathan Leeman, MD - Standardizing CT-guided Adaptive Physics Workflows and Real-World Communications Across Clinics

-Alex T. Price, PhD
+Alex T. Price, PhD - Panel Discussion

 Jyoti Mayadev, MD, FASTRO - Moderator